-- (e) Add new rule 24.3: 'A boat that has finished shall not act to interfere with a boat that has not finished.'. - (f) Add new rule 24.4: 'When boats in different races meet, any change of course by either boat shall be consistent with complying with a rule or trying to win her own race.'. - (g) Add to rule 41: - (e) help from another boat on her team provided electronic communication is not used. - (h) Rule 45 is deleted.
+- (e) Rule 24.1 is changed to: 'If reasonably possible, a boat not racing shall not interfere with a boat that is racing, and a boat that has finished shall not act to interfere with a boat that has not finished.' - (f) Add new rule 24.3: 'When boats in different races meet, any change of course by either boat shall be consistent with complying with a rule or trying to win her own race.' - (g) Add to rule 41: - (e) help from another boat on her team provided electronic communication is not used.

+(h) Rule 45 is deleted.